-FIFA wishes to remind the National Associations that it is their duty to ensure that their referees strictly enforce the Laws of the Game, as defined by the Board.
+FIFA wishes to remind the national associations that it is their duty to ensure their referees implement the Laws of the Game strictly, as defined by the Board.

-The International F.A.
-Board and FIFA will continue to work together to promote and enhance our sport, so that we can all look forward to an exciting and attractive future.
+The International F. A. Board and FIFA will continue to work together in an effort to promote and improve our sport constantly.

-July 1993
+July 1995